How To Maximize Your Sleep Quality For Optimal Health, Muscles, And Performance

 Our brains and bodies have evolved on a simple circadian design for millions of years.
 Light tells the body to wake up.
 Darkness tells the body to go to sleep.
 The point is that our bodies aren’t designed for the bombardment of blue lights coming from our screens and light bulbs.

 You’re basically recreating nature’s pattern by using these strategies.
 We’re using biohacking technology to undo the negative consequences of modern technology.

 Optimizing the temperature on your room could be the #1 sleep optimizer.
 Your body WAKES UP when it’s too hot.
 It’s another part of the daily circadian rhythm that evolved because of the day’s warmth and the night’s coldness.

-If you live in a hot, humid climate like Panama, you must sleep with air conditioners.
+If you live in a hot, humid climate, you must sleep with air conditioners.
 The question is, is a cold room good enough?

 For most people, it’s not.
-Matt used to lose 3-4 lbs of water while he slept despite sleeping in air-conditioned rooms.
+It is possible to lose up to 3-4lbs of water while sleeping despite sleeping in an air-conditioned space.
 Why?
 Because the heat gets trapped between the body, the bedsheets, and the mattress.
 The body temperature rises, and the body begins to sweat.
 The sheets get damp, and the body tosses and turns.
 It’s a massive sleep disrupter.

 The optimal sleep temperature is 60 to 67 degrees Fahrenheit (15.6 to 19.4 degrees Celsius)

 Fortunately, modern technology has solved this problem.
 We strongly recommend getting a ChiliPad or Ooler.
 It’s one of the best investments you’ll ever make in your sleep to help curb this sleep issue.
 Best of all, if you have a partner, you can get a dual zone and control each side’s temperature.